kamerynjw/kamerynjw.github.io/teaching/2022/math1316fall/grading.md

 * **(A)** Acheive mastery (3) in topics 1, 2, 3, and 6 plus two more topics, and have at least approaching mastery (2) in one more topic, and acheive ≥90% on homework; OR acheive mastery (3) on all eight topics.

-* **(B)** Not meet the standards for an A, and: Acheive mastery (3) in topics 1 and 3 plus one more topic, have at least approaching mastery (2) in three more topics, with topics 2 and 6 at least at approaching mastery (2), and acheive ≥70% on homework.
+* **(B)** Not meet the standards for an A, and: Acheive mastery (3) in topics 1 and 3 plus two more topics, have at least approaching mastery (2) in two more topics, with topics 2 and 6 at least at approaching mastery (2), and acheive ≥70% on homework.

 * **(C)** Not meet the standards for a B, and: Acheive mastery (3) in topics 1 and 3, have at least approaching mastery (2) in topics 2 and 6 plus one more topics, and acheive ≥70% on homework.